alboogycOdR/dev-projects/tradingview/PROJECT_APEX_714++/README.md

 - Review the code comments for implementation details
 - Test on different symbols and timeframes
 - Ensure all input parameters are correctly set
+- Monitor quality scores for optimal performance

 ---

-**Remember**: The Apex Protocol is about precision, patience, and discipline.
-Wait for the perfect setup, then execute with confidence.
+**Remember**: The Apex Protocol v2.0 is about precision, patience, and intelligent filtering.
+Wait for high-quality setups, then execute with confidence.

-**NEW IN v1.2**: The indicator is now perfectly configured for SAST users with an intuitive interface that eliminates configuration confusion!
+**NEW IN v2.0**: Revolutionary performance optimizations and intelligent quality filtering that adapts to market conditions in real-time!